pemami4911/POMDPy/README.md

 Here's David Silver and Joel Veness's paper on POMCP, a ground-breaking POMDP solver.
 [Monte-Carlo Planning in Large POMDPs](http://papers.nips.cc/paper/4031-monte-carlo-planning-in-large-pomdps.pdf)

 This project has been conducted strictly for research purposes.
-If you would like to contribute to POMDPy or if you have any comments or suggestions, feel free to send me a pull request or send me an email at pemami@ufl.edu.

 If you use this work in your research, please cite with: